Prudentnavigator/Kinesis_convert_csv/README.txt

 4. Select either Koinly, Cointracker.info or 'q' to quit.
 5. Select the Kinesis trade history.csv file when prompted by entering its name, or type 'q' to quit the script.
-6. The script will create a new .csv file named ``Kinesis_to_Koinly.csv`` or ''Kinesis_to_Cointracker.csv'' in the same directory as the input file containing the data converted to Koinly format.
+6. The script will create a new .csv file named `Kinesis_to_Koinly.csv` or 'Kinesis_to_Cointracker.csv' in the same directory as the input file containing the data converted to Koinly format.

 Note: